AdobeXD/plugin-samples/faq.md

 ### Can I perform animations on the canvas?

-No; plugins execute synchronously.
-That is to say that only the final output would be visible to the end user.
+No; plugins execute synchronously, so only the final state of the document is visible to the user when the plugin finishes executing.

 ## JavaScript-related